 If you’re concerned about climate change and you should be, you need to consider this.
-According to the research by the Environmental Protection Agency, more than 10,000 gallons of water is wasted due to household leaks.
+According to research by the environmental protection agency, more than 10,000 gallons of water are wasted due to household leaks.

 It can cause a lot of stress and strain on your plumbing as well.
 A leaky sink can cause drain clog and floor damage.
 You may even have to purchase a new sink altogether when you delay the repairs.

 Causes of leaky faucets